Investment Casting Process

 A pattern which must be made of metal material is first made.
-The pattern is made of metal because it will be preheated and heat is needed to distribute through it, and silicon release agent is poured on it.
+The pattern is made of metal because it will be preheated and heat is needed to distribute it, and silicon release agent is poured on it.

 Free-clay sand is mixed with either urea or phenol formaldehyde resin.
-The mixture is poured on top of dump box or blowing machine which contain the already made metal pattern at the other side.
+The mixture is poured on top of dump box or blowing machine which contains the already made metal pattern at the other side.
 When the box is inverted, the sand mixture drops on the top of the pattern.
-That is left for about 15 to 30 seconds to ensure adherence before turning to the state it was at the initial state.
+That is left for about 15 to 30 seconds to ensure adherence before turning to the state it was in the initial state.

-The pattern which contains shell of sand is heated in oven to ensure more rigid adherence.
+The pattern which contains shell of sand is heated in an oven to ensure more rigid adherence.
 This heating can take place at about 0.5 to 1 minute.
 In conclusion, the shell formed by the sand mixture is removed by the help of ejector pin.

 Advantages of Shell Moulding